The Multiple-Access Channel with Entangled Transmitters: Introduction

 The potential benefits of the sixth generation of cellular networks (6G) are significant, with anticipated improvements in latency, resilience, computation power, and trustworthiness for future communication systems, such as the tactile internet \cite{FettwisBoche:21m}, which involves not only data transfer but also the control of physical and virtual objects.
+Resilience plays a very important role in achieving trustworthiness.
 Quantum resources are expected to play a crucial role in achieving these gains, as highlighted by \cite{DangAminShihadaAlouini:20p} and \cite{FettwisBoche:21m}.
 By enabling cooperation between trusted hardware and software components, future communication systems could isolate untrusted components and substantially reduce the attack surface of the communication system \cite{FettwisBoche:21m,FettwisBoche:22p}.
+In particular, cooperation in the form of conferencing encoders can significantly increase the resilience of the communication system to jamming attacks.
+In \cite{Z5}, MACs were investigated for which without conferencing no communication is possible in the case of adversely jamming attacks, but even with arbitrarily small positive conferencing rates reliable communication between the sender and the receiver is guaranteed.
+Conferencing can thus prevent denial-of-service attacks for these channels.
+For a complete characterization of these scenarios, see \cite{Z5, Z6}.
 Quantum resources and cooperation also offer additional advantages, such as improved performance gains for communication tasks and the reduction of the attack surface, making them highly promising for 6G networks, as discussed in \cite{TKWIBD:20p} and \cite{FitzekBoche:21p2}.
 Investigating communication with cooperation in the form of entanglement resources could lead to more efficient protocols for future applications, making this an interesting avenue for further research.
+Cooperation and entanglement are important techniques to meet the very demanding requirements of 6G and future communication systems.
+The potential of these techniques for 6G has not really been explored in the literature until now.
+This paper aims to initialize this research direction.
+We only consider senders and receivers that are trustworthy, i.e. that adhere to the specified communication protocol.
+Especially in complexity theory, other interactive communication scenarios have also been examined with regard to their complexity behavior.
+This research direction is also interesting for communication with manipulative communication parties and should also be investigated for 6G applications in the future.